huggingface/chug/README.md

 Inputs to task pipelines are sample dictionaries based on the dataset form, they are decoded and then processed into outputs that match model input requirements.

-Task specific pipelines are inserted into the more generic data pipeline.
+Task specific pipelines that handle the data <--> model input interface are inserted into an encompassing data pipeline which handles shard lists, shuffle, wrapping, distributed worker, splitting, batching, etc.

 #### `chug.loader`